emeric8549/Perlimpinpin/README.md

 ```

 This project is containerized using docker.
 In order to run it, you have to install [docker engine](https://docs.docker.com/engine/install/).
-Do not forget add your `GEMINI_API_KEY` beforehand.
-Your can get one on [Google AI studio](https://aistudio.google.com/app/apikey).
+Do not forget to add your `GEMINI_API_KEY` beforehand.
+You can get a free one on [Google AI studio](https://aistudio.google.com/app/apikey).

-Once the server is up, you can access it locally via your [browser on http://localhost:80](http://localhost:80)
+Once the server is up, you can access it locally via [your browser on http://localhost:80](http://localhost:80).

-You can delete all containers and images with `sudo docker system prune`.
+When you're done, you can delete all containers and images with `sudo docker system prune`.
+Be careful if you have other containers that are running, you should rather delete it manually.